 Chito-Ryu in Canada

 In Canada, Chito-Ryu karate was introduced by Masami Tsuruoka who visited Kumamoto and trained under Dr. Chintose in 1961.
 Mr. Tsuruoka is often referred to as the Father of Karate in Canada.
 One of Mr. Tsuruoka's star pupils was Yukio Shane Higashi.
 Mr. Higashi achieved his 1st dan black belt in only 1 year.
 In April of 1963, Mr. Higashi opened his own dojo and in 1964 and in that same year was the Grand Champion of the Open Karate Tournament improving on his second place finish from the previous year.
 In 1966, Mr. Higashi went to Japan to train directly under Dr. Chintose.
 By 1972, Mr. Higashi had progressed all the way up to 6th dan.
 In 1979 he was awarded the title of Kyoshi or Elite Master Instructor and earned his 7th dan by Dr. Chintose.
 When Mr. Tsuruoka moved on and started his own organization that same year, Mr. Higashi was designated Saikoshihan, Supreme Instructor for Canada and soon after formed the Canadian Chito-Ryu Karate do Association.
 In 1997, Mr. Higashi received his 8th dan from Soke Chintose, Dr. Chintose's son and successor.
-In 2009, Mr. Higashi recived his 9th dan and the title of Hanshi, Principal Leader, from Mr. Tsuruoka and in 2010 he received his 9th dan from Karate Canada.
+In 2009, Mr. Higashi received his 9th dan and the title of Hanshi, 10th dan in October 2017 (retoactive to Jan 1, 2013), Principal Leader, from Mr. Tsuruoka and in 2010 he received his 9th dan from Karate Canada.
 Today, Mr. Higashi continues to travel home and abroad conducting clinics and gradings as well as operating his own dojo, The Higashi School of Karate in Toronto.
 As such he has played a significant role in the spreading of Chito-Ryu in Canada and throughout the world.

 Chito-Ryu in New Brunswick